idaholab/fenix/doc/content/source/userobjects/ChargeAccumulator.md

 where $M$ is the number of particles which exist on the subdomain where the $j^\text{th}$ test function $\psi_j$ is non-zero.
 This objects evaluates this source term directly and accumulates the result directly into the residual of the variable representing $\phi$.

+This object was verified with the test case found in [/simple_potential_solve.i].
+This is the same verification case as presented in [!cite](gall2024verification) only the inner product of the charge density source term and the finite element test function is evaluated directly.

 !alert note
 This representation of the charge density means that direct knowledge of the charge density is lost and only the inner product can be evaluated.